rm2thaddeus/video-timeline-analyzer/docs/ROADMAP.md

 /*
 📌 Purpose – Defines the phased, documentation-first roadmap for the de-novo branch of the Video Timeline Analyzer.
-🔄 Latest Changes – Added solo developer context, learning/fun focus, and AI/code assistant references.
+🔄 Latest Changes – Marked ingestion module as started; added next step recommendation for scene detection.
 ⚙️ Key Logic – Code development may now begin, following the modular folder structure and project rules.
 📂 Expected File Path – docs/ROADMAP.md
 🧠 Reasoning – Ensures a rigorous, reproducible, and maintainable foundation for future development, now transitioning to implementation, with a focus on solo, AI-assisted scientific coding.